mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Water radiation is ramped up based upon depth.
 - Food heals less.
 - Loot is rarer and weapons & armour have lower conditions when found.
-- Barter matters significantly more for buying and selling prices.
+- The barter skill matters significantly more for buying and selling prices.
 - You can no longer sell weapons & armour under 30% condition.
 - The strip is slightly more difficult to get into and costs 4000 caps the direct way now.
-- NPCs can't be pickpocketed unless you invest into the Sneak skill
+- NPCs can't be pickpocketed unless you invest into the Sneak skill.

 ---

 ### NPC Overhauls:
 - Thousands of small character face edits with subtle improvements.
 - They will have more emotion in dialogue.
-- NPC's accuracy changes based upon their faction and class.
+- NPCs accuracy changes based upon their faction and class.
 - Humans can now sprint the same way you can.
 - Their loot distribution has been overhauled and should be more balanced.
 - Securitrons faces will change when they enter combat mode.